TL;DR

 Vibe Kanban is built for executing AI coding tasks in parallel — it manages agents, not plans.
 Tekk.coach is built for figuring out what to build before agents start writing code.
 If your bottleneck is spec quality rather than agent throughput, Tekk.coach is the better fit.

-Vibe Kanban Alternative: Tekk.coach for AI-Powered Planning and Execution
+Vibe Kanban Alternative: Tekk.coach for Spec-Driven Vibe Coding

 Many developers love Vibe Kanban's ability to run multiple AI coding agents in parallel, but find that faster execution doesn't help when the instructions are vague.
-Vibe Kanban excels at orchestrating agents once you know what needs building, but offers no help with the decisions that come first: what architecture to use, which files to touch, what's in scope, and what acceptance criteria to set.
-Tekk.coach approaches AI-assisted development from the other end — as an AI planning platform that produces the structured specifications agents need to do their best work.
+Vibe Kanban excels at orchestrating agents once you know what needs building — but offers no help with the decisions that come first: what architecture to use, which files to touch, what's in scope, and what acceptance criteria to set.
+Tekk.coach approaches AI-assisted development from the other end: it reads your codebase, generates structured specifications, and gives you one workspace where planning and task tracking are connected.

 What is Vibe Kanban?

 Vibe Kanban is an open-source project management tool built specifically for developers working with AI coding agents.
+It's kanban board software purpose-built for the vibe coding era — where the goal is maximizing parallel agent throughput, not generating the specs those agents receive.
 Created by BloopAI, it provides a visual Kanban board to dispatch tasks to agents like Claude Code, Codex, Gemini CLI, GitHub Copilot, and others — running them in parallel with isolated git worktrees so they don't step on each other's code.
 The core idea: treat AI agents as asynchronous workers you manage on a board, not chatbots you talk to one at a time.

 The platform targets developers who already use AI coding agents and want to maximize throughput.
-Instead of waiting 2-5 minutes per task while an agent works, you queue up multiple tasks and let several agents work simultaneously.
+Instead of waiting for one agent to finish before starting the next task, you queue up multiple tasks and let several agents work simultaneously.
 Built-in code review, live dev server previews, and real-time sync round out the workflow.
 Vibe Kanban is free and open source (Apache 2.0) for self-hosted use, with a Cloud version starting at $30/user/month for teams.

 Where Vibe Kanban Excels

-Broad Agent Support With compatibility across 10+ coding agents — Claude Code, Codex, Gemini CLI, GitHub Copilot, Amp, Cursor, OpenCode, and more — Vibe Kanban avoids vendor lock-in.
-Developers can use whichever agent fits each task best, or switch agents without changing their workflow.
+Broad agent support.
+With compatibility across 10+ coding agents — Claude Code, Codex, Gemini CLI, GitHub Copilot, Amp, Cursor, OpenCode, and more — Vibe Kanban avoids vendor lock-in.
+Developers use whichever agent fits each task best.
 Agent configuration profiles can be saved and reused.

-Open Source and Free The self-hosted version is completely free with no user limits, licensed under Apache 2.0.
-This means full transparency, community contributions, and no artificial feature gating.
-You only pay for the underlying AI services you already use.
+Open source and free.
+The self-hosted version is completely free with no user limits, licensed under Apache 2.0.
+No artificial feature gating — you only pay for the underlying AI services you already use.

 Where Vibe Kanban Falls Short

-No Planning or Specification Support Vibe Kanban's most significant gap becomes apparent when you ask: "What should I tell the agent to build?"
-The platform takes a task title and description — a paragraph of text — and dispatches it to an agent.
-There's no help with architectural decisions, no requirement discovery, no scope boundaries.
+No planning or specification support.
+Vibe Kanban's most significant gap: it doesn't help you figure out what to tell the agent.
+The platform takes a task title and description — a paragraph of text — and dispatches it.
+No architectural guidance, no requirement discovery, no scope boundaries.
 If your spec is vague, every agent working in parallel produces vague results faster.

-No Codebase Awareness When Vibe Kanban dispatches a task, the agent receives the description you wrote but no additional context about your codebase's architecture, existing patterns, or file structure.
+No codebase awareness.
+When Vibe Kanban dispatches a task, the agent receives the description you wrote but no context about your codebase's architecture, existing patterns, or file structure.
 The agent figures it out on its own.
-Compare this to a workflow where the planning tool reads your repo first and includes specific file references, framework details, and dependency information in every task.
+That's fine for simple tasks, but for anything that touches multiple files or requires architectural decisions, the agent is guessing.

-Overhead for Simple Tasks The full Vibe Kanban workflow — create card, write description, assign agent, monitor board, review diff, merge — adds meaningful friction for quick fixes.
-When you just need to change a button color or fix a typo, the Kanban ceremony is slower than talking to an agent directly.
+Overhead for simple tasks.
+The full Vibe Kanban workflow — create card, write description, assign agent, monitor board, review diff, merge — adds meaningful friction for quick fixes.
+When you just need to change a button color or fix a typo, direct agent interaction is faster.
 The tool is optimized for parallel throughput, not individual task speed.

-Security Defaults Vibe Kanban runs agents with permission-skipping flags by default to enable autonomous operation.
-While this is necessary for parallel execution, it means agents can execute arbitrary commands without approval — a concern for teams working on production systems or sensitive infrastructure.
+Security defaults.
+Vibe Kanban runs agents with permission-skipping flags by default to enable autonomous operation.
+This means agents can execute arbitrary commands without human approval — a concern for teams working on production systems or sensitive infrastructure.

 Tekk.coach vs Vibe Kanban: A Different Approach

-The fundamental difference between Vibe Kanban and Tekk.coach reflects two philosophies about where AI development tools should focus.
+The fundamental difference between Vibe Kanban and Tekk.coach reflects two philosophies about where the value lives in AI-assisted development.
 Vibe Kanban optimizes the execution layer: how many agents can work at once, how to isolate their work, how to track their progress.
 Tekk.coach optimizes the intelligence layer: what should agents build, with what architecture, within what scope, and with what acceptance criteria.

 This matters because every coding agent is only as good as its prompt.
+Tekk is a vibe coding tool that solves the upstream problem: generating the spec that makes fast, parallel agent execution reliable rather than chaotic.
 A developer typing "add magic link auth" into Vibe Kanban gets an agent that guesses at the implementation.
-The same developer using Tekk.coach gets a spec that includes the database schema, API routes, file targets, and explicit scope boundaries — then dispatches that spec to the same agent.
+The same developer using Tekk.coach gets a spec that includes the database schema, API routes, file targets, and explicit scope boundaries — grounded in the actual repo's language, framework, and ORM.
 The output quality difference is significant.

 The strongest argument for Tekk.coach is that planning quality determines execution quality.
+Spec driven development — where codebase-aware plans replace freeform task descriptions — is what separates reliable AI execution from agents that guess.
 Dispatching five agents in parallel with vague instructions produces five mediocre results.
-Dispatching three agents with detailed, codebase-aware specs produces three correct implementations.
-Tekk.coach bets that the bottleneck in AI-assisted development isn't agent throughput — it's spec quality.
+Running two agents with detailed, codebase-aware specs produces two correct implementations.
+Tekk bets that the bottleneck in AI-assisted development isn't agent throughput — it's spec quality.

 Which Should You Choose?